latolukasz/beeorm-doc/docs/guide/plugins.md

 }
 ```

-BeeORM provides few plugins by default.
-You can find them in [Plugins](/plugins/) section.
+BeeORM offers several built-in plugins that can be found in the [Plugins](/plugins/) section.

 ## Writing plugin